NISYSLAB/Emory-BMI-GSoC/README.md

 * Documentation and examples demonstrating the model's usage.
 * A report detailing the methodologies used and the performance of the model.
 * The model weights and code will be made publicly available on a platform such as GitHub.

-* Evaluation: Evaluate the performance of the developed framework using a variety of metrics and benchmarks.
-Compare the results to existing unsupervised deep clustering methods for medical data.
-The framework will be evaluated on publicly available electroencephalography (EEG) data.
-The performance of the proposed framework will be evaluated using metrics such as normalized mutual information.
-The framework will also be compared to existing state-of-the-art methods for unsupervised deep clustering.

-* Deployment: Create an open-source implementation of the developed framework and make it available for the community to use.

-* Applications: Explore the potential applications of the developed framework on various medical data, specifically EEG data.
-This includes but is not limited to, epilepsy diagnosis, brain-computer interface, and sleep stage classification.

 **Required Skills:**
 * Strong programming skills, preferably in Python.